-Growing up in Provincetown, Massachusetts; Ft Smith, Arkansas; and Water Mill, New York - disparate locations following the career of his father, the late landscape painter Casimir Rutkowski - Richard absorbed an appreciation of context, diversity, and of character reinforced through the examined details of individual environments.
+Growing up in Provincetown, Massachusetts; Fort Smith, Arkansas; and Water Mill, New York - disparate locations that traced the career of his late father, landscape painter Casimir Rutkowski, Richard absorbed an appreciation of context, diversity, and of character reinforced through the examined details of individual environments.
 His early ambition was to become an architect.

-At Harvard College he began making 16mm films, ambitiously mixing camera technique, electronic sound composition, and animation to create a series of experimental works.
-One such project, Sunshine Superman, created with the artist Cristopher Knowles found festival and gallery screenings that continue to this day.
-After graduating, Richard joined the NABET and IATSE camera unions and began assisting extraordinary DP’s including Ed Lachman, ASC; Eric Edwards; and the late Freddie Francis, BSC.
-While crewing on these larger jobs, he lensed short films and arts-related projects, eventually establishing himself as a DP for emerging directors.
-After earning the Grand Jury Prize at Slamdance for the aesthetic, minimalist mini-DV film Homework, Richard shot Neil Burger’s debut feature, Interview with the Assassin, earning Independent Spirit Award nominations for Best First Feature and Best Cinematography.
+While attending Harvard College, Richard began making 16mm short films mixing live action, stop animation, and electronic sound composition.
+One such project was Sunshine Superman, created with the artist Christopher Knowles and screened in festivals and in art gallery exhibition ever since.
+While working as first assistant to extraordinary cinematographers such as Ed Lachman ASC; Eric Edwards; David Stockton ASC; and the late Freddie Francis BSC, Rutkowski continued lensing short films and indie features for emerging directors.
+After earning a Grand Jury Prize at Slamdance for Kevin Asher Green's minimalist mini-DV film Homework, Rutkowski shot director Neil Burger’s debut feature, Interview with the Assassin, nominated for Independent Spirit Awards in Best First Feature and Best Cinematography categories.